 Physical therapy, laser therapy, holistic care and nutrition

-- Water therapy – Dogs love this type of rehab.
-Your dog and a canine aquatic specialist will do a series of exercises in a specially designed and heated indoor swimming pool or in an underwater treadmill.
+- Water therapy – DM dogs do very well with hydrotherapy.
+Dogs work with a canine rehab specialist in a specially designed and heated indoor swimming pool or in an underwater treadmill.
 Water therapy keeps the leg muscles flexible and the core strong.

 - Holistic veterinary care – Chris Bessent, DVM, MSOM, Diplomat of Oriental Medicine is the founder of Herbsmith Inc. Dr. Bessent treats DM dogs with electro-acupuncture.
 She likes this particular form of acupuncture because it sends a warm wave of electricity to a dog’s spine.
 She also prescribes omega-3 oil that comes from Krill for her DM patients because it nourishes the spine.

 - Good nutrition – Like people, dogs do better eating a “clean” diet of fresh whole foods.
 Even small changes can make an improvement.
 Ask your vet for recommendations.
 Dr. Clemmons, DVM, PhD has spent most of his career researching DM.
 He developed a diet to stabilize the immune system and eliminate toxins.
 You can find Dr. Clemmons homemade diet and supplement recommendations on his website.